schemaanalyst/schemaanalyst/README.md

 name="negativethree"></a>

 [(ICST 2020)](https://www.gregorykapfhammer.com/research/papers/Alsharif2020/)
-Alsharif, Abdullah Gregory M. Kapfhammer, and Phil McMinn (2020).
+Alsharif, Abdullah, Gregory M. Kapfhammer, and Phil McMinn (2020).
 "STICCER: Fast and effective database test suite reduction through merging of similar test cases" in Proceedings of the 13th International Conference on Software Testing, Verification and Validation, 2020. <a name="negativetwo"></a>

 [(ICSME 2019)](https://www.gregorykapfhammer.com/research/papers/Alsharif2019/)
-Alsharif, Abdullah Gregory M. Kapfhammer, and Phil McMinn (2019).
+Alsharif, Abdullah, Gregory M. Kapfhammer, and Phil McMinn (2019).
 "What factors make SQL test cases understandable for testers?
 A human study of automated test data generation techniques" in Proceedings of the 35th International Conference on Software Maintenance and Evolution, 2019. <a name="negativeone"></a>